Blog

 Our PCI program solution at Constellation Payments includes data breach coverage, which provides some financial relief to businesses that experience a data security breach.

-In the event of a breach, you should contact the Constellation Payments’ Support team who will then work with Elavon to log the event and work with risk/loss prevention to start the investigative process.
+In the event of a breach, you should contact the Constellation Payments’ Support team who will then log the event with relevant parties and work with risk/loss prevention to start the investigative process.

 Jennifer Sumii is Manager of Partner Relations for Constellation Payments.
 Within her role, she oversees critical company partnerships, including partners with custom integrations, large core processing accounts, and processor or origination companies.
 Her background includes extensive processing and banking experience, specifically FI/ISO/ICA relationship management, corporate and commercial banking relationship management, national account management, and new ISO/MSP implementation and training.
 You can reach Jennifer at jsumii@csipay.com.